d-e-s-o/nitrocli/nitrocli/README.md

 The following commands are currently supported:
 - status: Report status information about the Nitrokey.
-- clear: Remove the user and admin PIN from gpg-agent's cache.
 - lock: Lock the Nitrokey.
 - config: Access the Nitrokey's configuration
   - get: Read the current configuration.